DimCyan/ffserver/README.md

 - 🍞 Display directory breadcrumb path

-- 📍 Support some file types icons via emoji😁
+- 📍 Support some file types icon by using emoji😁

 - ⬇️ Download file